WICG/background-fetch/README.md

 # API Design

 **OUT OF DATE**.
+The rest of this doc is out of date.
 I'm working on the spec right now, and will update this once changes settle.
+The spec however, is up-to-date.

 ## Starting a background fetch